DataDog/hiring-engineers/answers.md

 ![visualization](./assets/Visualization.png)

 ![timeboard](./assets/apiTimeBoard.rb)
+The Link for the timeboard Api is https://github.com/LShiHuskies/hiring-engineers/blob/Louis_Solutions_Engineer/assets/apiTimeBoard.rb

 Bonus Question: What is the Anomaly graph displaying?
 Answer: The Anomaly function shows there are unusual trends outside of the normal range of values.